troyw1987/hyprland/README.md

 # Installation:
-Start with a minimal Arch install with yay.
+1. Start with a minimal Arch install.
+( Installer will detect if Yay must be installed when ran )

-make a `~/git` folder or similar with user permissions and clone it this repo in there.
+2. make a `~/git` folder or clone this repo and use `chown -R` to assign your user permissions.

-Cd into this folder and run `./set-hypr` to follow the install.
+3. run `~/git/hyprland/set-hypr` and follow install.

-While setting the terminal to ZSH, you must type `exit` afterwards to continue the install.
+( while setting the terminal to ZSH, you must type `exit` afterwards to continue the install )

 # Post Installation: